-A Quiet Place Film Review
+A review of A Quiet Place

 Sometimes people first entering a genre can bring something truly special to it.
 See how directors like Patty Jenkins, Scott Derrickson, Taika Waititi and soon James Wan have brought their influences and ideas to the superhero genre.
 Sometimes, minds outside of a certain field can really find that they have a knack for it and in the case of writer/director John Krasinski (best known perhaps for featuring in the US Version of The Office) I think this will prove to be very much the case.
 As A Quiet Place really does show that – like Jaws, Halloween and The Blair Witch Project – the simplest of ideas in horror can be the most blood-curdlingly effective.